Few-Shot Dialogue Summarization via Skeleton-Assisted Prompt Transfer in Prompt Tuning: Introduction

 Among recent transfer learning techniques, prompt transfer \cite{vu-etal-2022-spot} in prompt tuning \cite{li-liang-2021-prefix,lester-etal-2021-power} has gained great popularity because of its parameter efficiency.
 Prompt tuning is a paradigm of utilizing pretrained language models (PLMs) for downstream tasks, in which a sequence of continuous trainable embeddings called ``soft prompt'' is prepended to the input sequence so as to provide PLMs with an adequate context.
 During training, only these embeddings can be updated while all the other parameters of PLMs will remain fixed.
 Prompt transfer realizes cross-task transfer learning under the prompt tuning paradigm by training soft prompts from source tasks and then using them as parameter initialization for the prompt tuning in target tasks.
-In general, prompt transfer works well in transfer learning between language understanding tasks while it can only provide relatively mediocre performance in language generation tasks \cite{su-etal-2022-transferability}, indicating the \emph{necessity to design task-specific prompt transfer approaches} in language generation tasks such as dialogue summarization.
+In general, prompt transfer works well in transfer learning between language understanding tasks while it can only provide relatively mediocre performance in language generation tasks \cite{su-etal-2022-transferability}, indicating \emph{the necessity to design task-specific prompt transfer approaches} for language generation tasks such as dialogue summarization.

 How to improve prompt transfer \emph{in a task-specific manner}?
-The existing general-purpose prompt transfer technique \cite{vu-etal-2022-spot} relies solely on the source and target task supervision, suggesting the lack of an intermediate task-specific medium that could possibly better connect the distinct source and target task.
-Also, as the model capability of processing source task data is closely associated with the knowledge it has gained during the source task pretraining, it needs to be effectively preserved during the prompt transfer to facilitate the target task.
+The existing general-purpose prompt transfer technique \cite{vu-etal-2022-spot} relies solely on the source and target task supervision, suggesting the lack of an intermediate task-specific medium that could potentially better connect the distinct source and target task.
+Also, as the model capability of processing source task data is closely associated with the knowledge it has gained during the source task pretraining, it needs to be effectively preserved during the prompt transfer so as to facilitate the model in handling the target task.